THE PRIVATE FEED

 About

-Therapist and boundaries coach, Torie Wiksell, is no stranger to talking about toxic parents and dysfunctional family dynamics.
-In addition to her focus on supporting the adult children of parents with borderline and narcissistic personality disorders as a therapist, Torie grew up with a mother who had an unmanaged personality disorder and understands the uniquely complicated aspects of these relationships.
-Torie brings a refreshingly relatable perspective to navigating a relationship with a toxic parent while instilling hope that things can get better and ensuring her listeners they are not alone.
-Follow Torie on TikTok: tiktok.com/@theboundariescoach Follow Torie on Instagram: instagram.com/torieatconfidentboundaries Learn more about navigating complicated parent relationships and the Confident Boundaries Membership: www.confidentboundaries.com Disclaimer: This podcast is not therapy, nor is it a substitute for therapy.
+Torie Wiksell, is no stranger to talking about toxic parents and dysfunctional family dynamics.
+As a therapist Torie focuses on supporting the adult children of parents with borderline and narcissistic personality disorders.
+She also grew up with a mother who had an unmanaged personality disorder and understands the uniquely complicated aspects of these relationships.
+Torie brings a refreshingly relatable perspective to navigating a complicated relationship with a parent who has BPD or narcissistic traits while instilling hope that things can get better and ensuring her listeners they are not alone.
+Follow Torie on TikTok: tiktok.com/@cyclebreakertherapist Follow Torie on Instagram: instagram.com/cyclebreakertherapist Learn more about navigating complicated parent relationships and find resources that can help at www.confidentboundaries.com Disclaimer: This podcast is not therapy, nor is it a substitute for therapy.
 If you are in a mental health crisis, please contact the Crisis Lifeline by dialing 988.
 You're Not Crazy is a podcast owned and produced by Torie Wiksell and Confident Boundaries, LLC.

 You Might Also Like